Adehwam21/quotefancy-quotes-and-wallpapers/README.md

 ## Overview

 **QuoteFancy Scraper** is a web scraping project that extracts motivational quotes and wallpapers from the QuoteFancy website.
-It uses Python along with the Beautiful Soup library for web scraping.
+It uses Python along with the Beautiful Soup library for the web scraping and it uses Pandas for data visualization.

 ## Getting Started